What Is The Small Claims Court?

 The main differences between small claims and the other claims the courts deal with are:

-- The parties cannot usually recover any legal costs they incur, regardless of who wins at trial.
-The only legal costs that can generally be recovered, are any court fees paid along the way if a claim is successful.
+Small claims costs.
+The parties cannot usually recover any legal costs they incur, regardless of who wins at trial.
+If a claim is successful, the only legal costs that can generally be recovered, are any court fees paid along the way, capped expert report fees and limited witness expenses.

-- The trial itself tends to be quick and informal.
+The trial itself.
+The trial tends to be quick and informal.
 A small claim trial is only likely to last a couple of hours and the Judge will largely control what information he wants to enable him to decide the case.

 Certain unusual words and phrases can appear on the court paperwork.
 Here are a few useful terms to be aware of:

-- The defendant sends his defence to court and the claimant by the date specified in the paperwork and no later than 14 days from the date of deemed service.
+The defendant sends its defence to court and the claimant by the date specified in the paperwork and no later than 14 days from the date of deemed service.
+The defence sets out the defendant’s response to the allegations contained in the particulars of claim.
+Sometimes, a counterclaim is appropriate.

-- The court sets the directions after the parties file a directions questionnaire.
+The court sets the directions after the parties file a directions questionnaire.
 This is a form that must be completed and sent to court.
-The Claimant also usually has to pay a fee.

-- Directions (sometimes referred to as case management directions) are the steps ordered by the court to to get a claim to trial.
+Directions (sometimes referred to as case management directions) are the steps ordered by the court to to get a claim ready for trial.

-- The courts encourage mediation.
+The courts encourage mediation.
 Small claims mediation is a free service provided by the court to help parties reach terms of settlement.
-A mediator does not sign a claim, he just helps to see if a deal can be reached.
+A mediator does not sign a claim, it just helps to see if a deal can be reached.

 If you are unsure as to what a phrase or word means, give the court office a call.
 The courts cannot give legal advice but they might help explain some of the basics.